carlsonz16/MachineTeam/README.md

 - Weekly Team Meeting (28)

 #### Semester 2:
-- Web-scraping algorithm for historical NBA stats from basketball-references.com took around 10 hours to get all the data from the 2016-2024 season.
-(10)
+- Web-scraping algorithm for historical NBA stats from basketball-references.com took around 5 hours to get all the data from the 2016-2024 season.
+(5)
 - After each season was obtained, another algorithm was ran to get the individual game scores.
-There are 2,460 games played per season so 22,140 individual games were scraped taking around 50 hours (around 6 hours per season).
-(50)
+There are 2,460 games played per season so 22,140 individual games were scraped taking around 10.
-- After data was obtained from the web-scraping algorithm, a parsing algorithm was ran to get a csv that had all the data for the machine learned algorithm which took around 10 hours to parse all the data in a correct format.
 (10)
+- After data was obtained from the web-scraping algorithm, a parsing algorithm was ran to get a csv that had all the data for the machine learned algorithm which took around 3 hours to parse all the data in a correct format.
+(3)
 - The Machine learned algorithm was ran off the csv from the parsed data algorithm which took around 1 hour to run.
 (1)
-- 4 hours was spent getting the future predictions based on the machine learned data.
-(4)
+- 3 hours was spent getting the future predictions based on the machine learned data.
+(3)
-- Estimated 30 hours debugging.
-(30)
+- Estimated 10 hours debugging.
+(10)
 - Added in the betting odds for each game.
 After debugging and implementation around 3 hours were spent.
 (3)
 - Miscellaneous website additions made totalling 10 hours.
 (10)
 - Weekly Team Meeting (28)